 How do I pledge, and when?

-We ask everyone to make a pledge by “Ingathering Sunday”, which is usually the end of November.
+We ask everyone to make a pledge by “Ingathering Sunday”, which is usually the last Sunday of November.
 Pledges are also welcome throughout the year.

 - Complete a pledge card and mail it to the church

 2. Pledge online at any time.
 Need help?
 See the instructions below for making a pledge or giving online.

 How do I fulfill a pledge that I make?

 You may fulfill your pledge in whatever way works best for you, based on your personal preferences and financial circumstances.

 - By check mailed to the church office (6 Meriam St., Lexington MA 02420); or by placing it in a collection plate at a service time

 - Electronically, by using the digital giving tools (through our partnership with Vanco).
 You can make electronic payments manually or set up automatic recurring payments.

 Does everybody pledge?
 How much do they pledge?